a person in a black bra top with their hands on their chest (model)

 1. Timing

-Type of implant
+2. Type of implant

 3. Type of anesthetic

-Most breast augmentations are performed using a general anesthetic, but some surgeons may offer a local anesthetic plus sedation, which is a less expensive option.
-I use a general anesthetic when performing breast augmentation.
+Most breast augmentations are performed using a general anesthetic, which keeps you fully asleep and comfortable during surgery.
+Some surgeons may offer a combination of local anesthetic plus sedation, which can be a less expensive option in certain cases.

-4. Time in the OR
+4. Time in the operating room

 5. Fat transfer instead of implants